Puppy Adoption Considerations

 Responsibilities that come with adopting a puppy

 Adopting a puppy is a huge commitment; for one thing, you can’t leave a puppy home alone all day.
-Most young puppies need to eliminate approximately every two hours, so someone needs to be available to take the puppy outside to do his business.
+Most young puppies need to get outside (or to a puppy pad) every two hours, so someone needs to be available to take the puppy outside to do his business.
 If the puppy you adopt hasn’t been house-trained, he’ll have to be taught that skill.

 You’ll also want to consider how well caring for a puppy will fit into your lifestyle.
 Puppies are generally pretty rambunctious and require a lot of attention, playtime and exercise.
 If you’re exhausted at the end of your workday and just want to take a relaxing walk, you might want to think about adopting a more mature dog.
-On the other hand, a puppy could be perfect for you if you have a sedentary job, some spare time and energy to burn.
+On the other hand, a puppy could be perfect for you if you work from home, have an active lifestyle and/or other people in your home will help provide care.

 Also, puppies need to be socialized to the big wide world so that they won’t be afraid of new situations, objects, sounds, people and other animals.
-Dogs should be thoroughly socialized when they are puppies because it’s critical to their lifelong well-being and their ability to be comfortable in the world.
+Dogs should be thoroughly socialized when they are puppies (especially between 3-20 weeks of age) because it’s critical to their lifelong well-being and their ability to be comfortable in the world.
 To have a happy, well-adjusted dog, you’ll need to have the time and patience to socialize your pup in a positive way.
 What sort of things does a puppy need to be introduced to?
 Here’s a partial list:

 - Different types of people, including male and female, young and old, tall and short, loud and quiet